-- foreign dividend gross-up - salary expenses not deducted federally due to federal jobs or Indian employment credits - capital loss deduction with no carrybacks - interest and expenses on income that is exempt federally but taxed by the state - cost depletion for mines, oil and gas wells, other natural deposits, and timber - 80% of foreign source royalties, fees, etc., received within unitary group - income or gains from mining subject to the occupation tax - research expenses disallowed federally due to claiming the federal credit - 20% of 2001 addition for bonus depreciation.
+- foreign dividend gross-up - salary expenses not deducted federally due to federal jobs credit or Indian employment credit - capital loss deduction (with no carrybacks) - interest and expenses on income that is exempt federally but taxed by the state - cost depletion for mines, oil and gas wells, other natural deposits, and timber - 80% of royalties, fees, etc., received from a foreign operating corporation or a foreign corporation in the unitary group - income or gains from mining subject to the occupation tax - research expenses disallowed federally due to claiming the federal credit - 20% of 2001-2003 addition for bonus depreciation. - Income for a qualifying business in a Job Opportunity Building Zone or the Biotechnology and Health Sciences Industry Zone.